jeanamarante/catena/README.md

 CONST.GRAVITY = 9.8;
 ```

-Here's a list of constants exposed by catena: (Inside CONST)
+Here's a list of constants exposed by catena (inside CONST):

 * $DEV: Will always be true unless you run catena with the deploy argument.
 Useful for performing expensive tests at runtime prior to having your code deployed.